Pavement Accident Claims for Injury Compensation

 Find out if you have a valid claim

-If you have suffered a slip, trip or fall on a pavement and feel that the council or somebody else was responsible, contact us today for free legal advice.
+If you have suffered a slip, trip or fall on a pavement and feel that the council or somebody else was responsible, call 0800 678 1410 today for free legal advice.

-We will connect you with an experienced solicitor to assess the circumstances of your accident and determine if you have a valid claim.
-During this assessment, we will be happy to answer any questions you may have and will explain what happens next.
+You will be connected with an experienced solicitor to assess the circumstances of your accident and determine if you have a valid claim.
+During this assessment, you will receive answers to any questions you may have.

-As mentioned above, we provide a 100% no win no fee service.
+As mentioned above, your injury solicitor will provide a 100% no win no fee service.
 This means you will have nothing to pay if the case is lost.

-To arrange your free case assessment, simply enter your details into the contact form below.
+To arrange your free case assessment, simply enter your details into the contact form below or call 0800 678 1410.